Influence of mass media: Media violence

 The effects of media violence upon individuals have many decades of research, starting as early as the 1920s.
 Children and adolescents, considered vulnerable media consumers, are often the target of these studies.
 Most studies of media violence surround the media categories of television and video games.

-The rise of the motion picture industry, coupled with advances in social sciences, spurred the famous Payne Fund studies and others.
+The rise of the motion picture industry, coupled with advances in social sciences, spurred the Payne Fund studies.
 Though the quality of the research has been called into question, one of the findings suggested a direct role between movies depicting delinquent adolescents and delinquent behaviors in adolescents.
 Wertham (1954) later suggested that comic books influenced children into delinquent behaviors, provided false worldviews, and lowered literacy in his book Seduction of the Innocent.
 This research was too informal to reach a clear verdict, and a recent study suggests information was misrepresented and even falsified, yet it led to public outcry resulting in many discontinued comic magazines.

 Television's ubiquity in the 1950s generated more concerns.
 Since then, studies have hypothesized a number of effects.

 Behavioral effects include disinhibition, imitation and desensitization.